 Chin Swee Road death: AGC to proceed with murder charge against father of 2-year-old whose remains were found in a flat

-The Attorney-General's Chambers added it will not proceed with the deceased's mother's murder charge.
+The Attorney-General's Chambers added that it applied for a discharge not amounting to an acquittal of the murder charge against the girl's mother.

 SINGAPORE: The Attorney-General's Chambers (AGC) will proceed with the murder charge against the father of a two-year-old girl whose remains were found in a Chin Swee Road flat in 2019, it said on Friday (Feb 5).